How to Find Housing in Munich: The Complete Guide for Internationals (2026)

 Munich's housing crunch means timing is critical.

-As soon as you get your admission letter, apply for Studentenwerk dorms immediately.
-The waitlist is long but moves, and students who apply early often get a spot by their second semester.
+If you are enrolled, as soon as you get your admission letter, apply for Studentenwerk dorms immediately.
+The waitlist is long but moves, and those who apply early often get a spot by their second semester.
 Don't skip this step.

 3 months before move-in, start browsing WG-Gesucht and Immobilienscout24 to learn the market.
-Understand what's realistic for your budget and which neighborhoods work for your campus.
+Understand what's realistic for your budget and which neighborhoods work for where you need to be.

 2 months before, begin applying actively.
 Set up alerts on all platforms, have your application documents ready (see below), and respond to every matching listing within minutes of it being posted.